-- If Hibernation is enabled and the computer is on or in the Sleep state, the computer initiates Hibernation. - If Hibernation is disabled and the computer is on or in the Sleep state, the computer remains briefly in the Sleep state, and then shuts down and loses any unsaved information.
+- If Hibernation is enabled and the computer is on or in Standby, the computer initiates Hibernation. - If Hibernation is disabled and the computer is on or in Standby, the computer remains briefly in Standby, and then shuts down and loses any unsaved information.